devshank3/MRKB/notes/Handbook_Of_MRITech/Chap3_PulseSeq.md

 SE pulse sequences are the most commonly implemented sequences as they produce optimum SNR and CNR.

-For T1 weighting in SE use:
+For T1 weighting one SE is used:
 - short TE min–20 ms
 - short TR 300–600 ms

-For PD/T2 weighting in SE use:
+For PD/T2 weighting 2 SE's are used:
 - short TE 20 ms (first echo PD)
 - long TE 70 ms (second echo T2)
 - long TR 2000 ms

+---

-Fast Spin echo (FSE) or TSE - Turbo spin echo
+### Fast Spin echo (FSE) or TSE - Turbo spin echo

 Fast spin echo (FSE) uses a 90° flip angle followed by several 180° rephasing pulses to produce several spin echoes in a given TR.

+Data from each echo are collected and stored in a different line of K space.

+---
-Inversion recovery (IR/IR-FSE)
+### Inversion recovery (IR/IR-FSE)